• HOME

 Tropical Soda Apple (Solanum Viarum)

-Tropical soda apple invades pastures, fields, and parks.
-The soda apple forms thick stands that can be impenetrable to livestock, large wildlife, and humans-mostly because of the numerous thorns on stems and leaves.
-Flowering occurs year-round, with most reproduction occurring from September to May.
-The flowers produce 1″ diameter fruit that looks like a tiny watermelon.
-It has broad leaves and thorns.
-Tropical soda apple is spread by cattle, deer and other wild animals who feed on the fruit and spread the seeds in their feces, and also through harvested hay and turf grass from an infested pasture.
-Since each fruit contains hundreds of seeds and each plant can produce 10’s of thousands of seeds, it can be highly prolific.
+Tropical soda apple is an invasive species that invades pastures, fields, and parks, forming thick stands that can be impenetrable to livestock, large wildlife, and humans, primarily due to the numerous thorns on its stems and leaves.
+This invasive plant, alongside others like air potato, Brazilian pepper, Chinese tallow, and Cogan grass, reproduces year-round, with most flowering and reproduction taking place from September to May.
+The flowers produce 1″ diameter fruit that resembles a tiny watermelon and is spread by cattle, deer, and other wild animals that feed on the fruit and disperse the seeds through their feces.
+Additionally, the tropical soda apple can be spread through harvested hay and turf grass from infested pastures.
+Each fruit contains hundreds of seeds, and since each plant can produce tens of thousands of seeds, it can be highly prolific.

 Chinese Tallow (Triadica Sebifera)

-This tree grows in dense stands because the seeds which fall, and are carried to other locations, are very hardy.
-They have beautiful fall leaves, which is why many people want to plant them.
-However, they are invasive and can propagate themselves in the neighbor’s yard where they may be less appreciated.
+This tree, known as Chinese tallow, grows in dense stands because the seeds that fall and are carried to other locations are very hardy.
+They produce beautiful fall leaves, which is why many people want to plant them.
+However, they are classified as an invasive species and can propagate themselves into neighboring yards where they may be less appreciated.

-There are alternatives which supply beautiful fall leaves and are not invasive: Southern red maple, sweetgum, Shumard oak, red oak, and rusty black haw (an understory bush) just to name a few.
+Fortunately, there are alternatives that offer stunning fall foliage and are not invasive, such as Southern red maple, sweetgum, Shumard oak, red oak, and rusty black haw (an understory bush), to name a few.

-Control of Chinese tallow is limited at this time to manual destruction, preventative measures, and chemical control.
-The sooner they are removed from their location the better the control.
+Currently, control of Chinese tallow is limited to manual destruction, preventative measures, and chemical control.
+The sooner they are removed from their location, the better the control.
+Additionally, other invasive species like air potato, Brazilian pepper, Cogan grass, and Tropical soda apple should also be monitored.
 For more information on the Chinese tallow, visit: https://plants.ifas.ufl.edu/plant-directory/triadica-sebifera/

 Japanese Climbing Fern (Lygodium Japonicum)